nothings/stb/docs/other_libs.md

-#### <a name="other_libs"></a> Are there other single-file public-domain/open source libraries with minimal dependencies out there?
+# Other single-file public-domain/open source libraries with minimal dependencies

-Yes.
-I'll even tell you about some.
+People have told me about quite a few of these.
 However, I haven't used most of these libraries and can't comment on their quality.
 (If you use them and aren't their author, feel free to tell me about their quality.) _Newest additions are in italics._